GuidanceMantras/GuidanceMantras/README.md

 ### How to preapre for government jobs with 4 years degree
 - Without patience and tolerance, you can not clear any government exams
-- Start preparing for government exams after 21 years and get all the details about the government jobs
+- Start preparing for government exams after/during 21 years and get all the details about the government jobs
-- Plan to attend a 6 months or one years coaching near to your place, for an example, Vijayanagara in Bengaluru.
+- Plan to attend a 3 months or 6 months or one year coaching near to your place, for an example, Vijayanagara in Bengaluru.
 - You can take online coaching class on Phsyicswallah https://www.pw.live/, Unacademy https://unacademy.com/ and so on
 - After coaching, start giving exams and simultaneoursly prepare for other exams
 - First and fore most thing is to get any government job(which gives to safety in your life) and focus on higher level government exams